ayzeta/server-status-monitor/README.md

 ```

 When load crosses `PT_LOAD`, CSF fetches that URL and includes it in the alert.
-Because the dashboard renders every alarm **server-side** and keeps every output
+Every alarm is rendered **server-side** and every output line stays under the SMTP
-line under the SMTP **900-byte** limit, it arrives intact as a readable HTML
+**900-byte** limit, so it arrives intact as a readable HTML attachment — no
-attachment — no JavaScript required.
+JavaScript required.

 ### WHMCS Server Status